saezlab/liana-py/README.md

 LIANA is also in R and available [here](https://github.com/saezlab/liana)

+### *liana-py is still under heavy development - a stable alpha release will be created soon*

 For further information please check LIANA's [documentation](), and also [tutorial]().

 ## Install LIANA